Should You Borrow Money in a Recession?

 When to Consider Borrowing During a Recession

-Of course, there are still situations where borrowing during a recession might make sense.
-One scenario where borrowing during a recession might be a good idea is if you’re consolidating other debts with a consolidation loan.
+Another scenario where it might be a good idea is if you’re consolidating other debts with a consolidation loan.

 If you already have debt, perhaps from credit cards or personal loans, you may be able to consolidate your debt into a new loan with a lower interest rate, thanks to the changes in the Fed’s interest rates.
-Consolidation is a type of borrowing that doesn’t necessarily increase the amount of total money you owe.
-Rather, it’s the process by which a borrower takes out a new loan — with hopefully better interest rates and repayment terms — in order to pay off the prior underlying debts.
+Consolidation is a type of borrowing that doesn’t necessarily increase the total amount of money you owe.
+Rather, it’s the process by which a borrower takes out a new loan — with hopefully better interest rates and repayment terms — in order to pay off the prior debts.

-When considering consolidation, borrowers may want to focus on consolidating only high-interest loans or otherwise comparing the interest rates between their current debts and a potential consolidation loan.
-Also note that interest rates on consolidation loans can be either fixed or variable.
+Note that interest rates on consolidation loans can be either fixed or variable.
 A fixed rate means a borrower may be able to lock in a lower interest rate during a recession.
 With a variable interest rate, the loan’s interest rate could go up as rates rise following a recession.

 Additionally, just like many other types of loans, consolidation loans require that borrowers meet certain requirements.
 Available interest rates may depend on factors like credit score, income, and creditworthiness.